Grilled Peach Romesco Sauce

 Salt and freshly ground pepper

-1. Place all the ingredients except for the oil, salt and pepper in the blender or food processor.
-With the machine running, slowly add half of the olive oil through the feed tube and process until the sauce comes together.
+Place all the ingredients except for the grilled peach, salt and pepper in the blender or food processor.
+Purée until the sauce comes together.
+If you prefer a more textured sauce, go easy on the puréeing and if you like a smoother consistency, purée longer.
 Taste and season with salt and pepper.
+Transfer to a bowl.